-All toxicity bioassays withD. citri and T. radiatawere conducted with analytical grade insecticide provided by DuPont Crop Protection, Newark-Stine-Haskell Lab, Wilmington, DE.
-Field, laboratory and greenhouse experiments were conducted using preregistered formulated material (HGW 10SE and HGW 20SC) provided by DuPont Crop Protection.Commercially available formulations of fenpropathrin (Danitol 2.4EC;Valent USA Corp., WalnutCreek, CA)and thiamethoxam (Platinum; Syngenta Crop Protection, LLC, Greensboro, NC) were used as positive controlsin field experiments.
+All toxicity bioassays with D. citri and T. radiata were conducted with analytical-grade insecticide provided by DuPont Crop Protection, Newark-Stine-Haskell Lab, Wilmington, Delaware.
+Field, laboratory and greenhouse experiments were conducted using preregistered formulated material (HGW 10SE and HGW 20SC) provided by DuPont Crop Protection.
+Commercially available formulations of fenpropathrin (Danitol 2.4EC; Valent USA Corp., Walnut Creek, CA) and thiamethoxam (Platinum; Syngenta Crop Protection, LLC, Greensboro, NC) were used as positive controls in field experiments.

-2.3 Toxicity of cyantraniliprole toD. citri and T. radiata
+2.3 Toxicity of cyantraniliprole to D. citri and T. radiata

 The glass vial method described by Snodgross was used to evaluate direct toxicity of cyantraniliprole to D. citri and T. radiata adults.
-Twenty-ml glass scintillation vials (Wheaton Industries Inc., Millville, NJ) measuring 6.1 cm in height and 2.8 cm in diameter were used in the assays.
-One ml of technical grade cyantraniliprole dissolved in acetone or acetone alone was applied to each vial.
+In the assays, use was made of 20 mL glass scintillation vials (Wheaton Industries Inc., Millville, NJ) measuring 6.1 cm in height and 2.8 cm in diameter.
+A quantity of 1 mL of technical-grade cyantraniliprole dissolved in acetone or acetone alone was applied to each vial.
 The vials were then rotated on a mechanized roller (Microplate Technology Specialist, Vienna, VA) without heat for 30 min for a uniform coat of insecticide on the inner surface of the vial and for acetone to evaporate.
-Toeach glass vial, 20-30 D. citriorT. radiata adults were inserted after the insecticide solution dried or acetone evaporated.
-Six concentrations of cyantraniliprolewere tested, based on preliminary data collected for each insect species.
+To each glass vial, 20-30 D. citri or T. radiata adults were inserted after the insecticide solution had dried or acetone had evaporated.
+Six concentrations of cyantraniliprole were tested, based on preliminary data collected for each insect species.
 Each concentration was replicated 5-6 times.
-Glass vials with insects were held upright in a growth chamber set at $25 \pm 2$ °C, $50 \pm 5\%$ RH and a 14:10 (L:D) photoperiod for 24 h.
-Mortality of D. citriorT. radiata was assessed 24 h after transfer into the growth chamber.
+Glass vials with insects were held upright in a growth chamber set at 25 $\pm$ 2 $^\circ C$ and 50 $\pm$ 5% RH with a 14:10 h light:dark photoperiod for 24 h.
+Mortality of D. citri or T. radiata was assessed 24 h after transfer into the growth chamber.
 Insects found on their side or back that were unable to move when probed with a camel hair brush were considered dead.
-Mortality data were corrected for control mortality (< 5%) using Abbott's formula.
-Mortality data were analyzed separately for D. citriandT. radiata.
+Mortality data were corrected for control mortality (<5%) using Abbott's formula.
+Mortality data were analyzed separately for D. citri and T. radiata.
 Mortality data were pooled for each concentration and subjected to probit regression analysis to calculate the $LC{50}$ with corresponding 95% confidence intervals and slopes of regression lines.